Richard J Stephenson: Philanthropy

 In 1991, Stephenson founded Gateway for Cancer Research, which to date has raised more than $85 million to fund more than 170 clinical trials around the world.
 Gateway spends 99 cents of every dollar donated to directly support research.

 Gateway hosts an annual gala to raise funds for cancer research; in 2019 it raised $4.2 million.
-The funds raised at the went to support Phase I and Phase II clinical trials for all cancer types.
+The funds raised at the event went to support Phase I and Phase II clinical trials for all cancer types.

 In 1993, Stephenson founded Assistance in Healthcare (AIH).
 AIH provides financial support to patients undergoing active cancer treatment.
 They provide assistance for non-medical expenses.
 AIH has chapters in Zion, IL, Tulsa, OK, Philadelphia, PA, Goodyear, AZ, and Newnan, GA.

 In 2017, after the United States Virgin Islands was devastated by Hurricanes Irma and Maria, he donated $5 million to relief efforts through the Stephenson Family Foundation.

 In 2018 and 2019, Stephenson co-chaired Childhelp's annual gala with his wife, Dr. Stacie Stephenson, raising $4.3 million.
-Childhelp is the "nation’s oldest and largest non-profit organization advocating for abused and neglected children."
+Childhelp is the "nation's oldest and largest non-profit organization advocating for abused and neglected children."
 The funds raised go towards helping at-risk youth and supporting Childhelp programs, including advocacy centers, foster care, group homes, and education and training programs.